 To sum up, the magnetism of stainless steel depends on its type.
 Austenitic stainless steels are magnetic, while ferritic and martensitic stainless steels are not.
 Using a magnetic tester can determine the type of stainless steel, but not it’s quality or corrosion resistance.
 When choosing stainless steel, it is necessary to choose the appropriate stainless steel material according to the specific application requirements.

-So How does the Stainless Steel Magnetic Come From?
+So Where does the Stainless Steel Magnetic Come From?

 According to the research of material physics, Stainless Steel Magnetic comes from the structure of electron spin, which belongs to quantum mechanical properties, which can be “upward” or “downward”.
 In ferromagnetic metals, electrons automatically rotate in the same direction, while in anti-ferromagnetic metal materials, some electrons follow a regular pattern, while neighboring electrons spin in the opposite direction or anti-parallel, but for triangular crystals For the electrons in the lattice, since the two electrons in each triangle must spin in the same direction, the spin structure no longer exists.